February 9th, 2023 - 5 min read

 To help make that decision a little easier, we’ll cover the three different types of cloud storage as well as the things you will want to consider when choosing which type is the best fit for you and your business.

-If you decide to migrate your data to the cloud, you’ll have three different cloud storage models to choose from.
+If you decide to migrate your data to cloud hosting, you’ll have three different cloud storage models to choose from.
 Each of these models offers its own set of benefits and drawbacks, so it’s a good idea to thoroughly explore each one before making your choice.
 The three models of cloud storage are:

 Types of Cloud Storage?